-Add the feature service to the map
+Add a feature service to a map

 - In the Catalog pane, expand Servers and expand the ArcGIS Server connection containing the feature service.

-The service layers are added to the map and feature templates published with the service appear in the Create Features pane.
+The service layers are added to the map, and feature templates published with the service appear in the Create Features pane.

 In some situations you may need to download web feature layers to a geodatabase in your project home folder and edit features offline.
 When you work offline, you can synchronize your edits.
 When you no longer need to work offline, you can remove your local copy.

 To learn more, see Take a map offline.